anasfkhan81/chamuca/README.md

 | Synonyms | Synonymous words |
 | Grammar | Additional grammatical information |

-Note that in the case of Hindi and Urdu we also include a link to the entry in the other language.
+Note that in the case of Hindi and Urdu we also include a link to the corresponding entry in the other language.

 #### Use of the OntoLex-Lemon Vocabulary